FAST-HEP/scikit-validate/docs/installation.rst

 From sources
 ------------

-The sources for scikit-validate can be downloaded from the `Github repo`_.
+The sources for scikit-validate can be downloaded from the `GitLab repo`_.

 You can either clone the public repository: